syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-open-an-existing-Xlsx-workbook-and-save-it-as-Xlsx.md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-open-an-existing-Xlsx-workbook-and-save-it-as-Xlsx
-description:  how to add chart labels to scatter points
+description:  How to open an existing Xlsx workbook and save it as Xlsx
 platform: WindowsForms
 control: XlsIO
 documentation: ug